Ishtiaq11/django-orm-standalone/README.md

 How to use?
 -----------
 + Generate a new `SECRET_KEY` for your settings.py.
-+ Create and Modify .env file to add your database connection parameters (See .envs/.postgres for examplle).
++ Create and Modify `.env` file to add your database connection parameters (See ".envs/.postgres" for examplle).
 + Open "data/models.py".
 Modify existing model or add your own.
 + Run `python manage.py makemigrations` to make migration scripts
 + Run `python manage.py migrate` to create the tables and sync db changes.
 Feel free to use other manage.py commands available for django orm.